ferjorosa/hallucination-detection-blogpost/blog_post_revised.md

-# How We Made AI Agents 50x Faster (and 1000x Cheaper) at Catching Their Own Mistakes
+# How To Make Agents Efficient At Catching Their Own Mistakes

 *Small, efficient AI models can catch agent hallucinations as accurately as large models, but 50x faster and 1000x cheaper, making real-time verification practical for production.*

 ## The Problem: Expensive Mistakes